Where is the Kaharoa Conservation Area?

-The Kaharoa Conservation Area is about 30 km by road, north-east of Rotorua City.
+The Kaharoa Conservation Area is located in Kaharoa, about 30 km by road, north-east of Rotorua City.
 Access is gained off the end of Kapukapu Road via Kaharoa Road, which runs off the Tauranga Direct Road.
-Kapukapu Road is unsealed for about 2km at the far end.
-A carpark and shelter with interpretive panels are located at the end of the road.
+A carpark and shelter with interpretive panels are located at 796 Kapukapu Road.

 About the Kaharoa Conservation Area